 Not all of the best flea preventives work against ticks.
 You may need a separate product for ticks.
 Ask your veterinarian for help finding the best flea and tick products for your dog.
 No matter what you choose, be sure to use it regularly and as directed all year long.

 The bottom line: Different dogs react differently to products, so you may need to try a few and see how it goes.

 Feed a Proper Diet

 If you are already feeding a diet like this, consider changing to one of equal quality.
 Give it a few weeks and watch.
 If your dog is still itchy, you may need to try a hypoallergenic diet or limited ingredient diet.
 Ask your veterinarian for diet recommendations.
 Food allergies account for a very large percentage of skin issues in dogs.
-If you decide to a limited ingredient diet trial, be sure to choose a novel protein (one your dog had not been exposed to, possible duck, fish, etc.) and feed ONLY that diet for 6-8 weeks.
+If you decide on a limited ingredient diet trial, be sure to choose a novel protein (one your dog had not been exposed to, possibly duck, fish, etc.) and feed ONLY that diet for 6-8 weeks.

 Bathe Your Dog Regularly